Textualize/textual/README.md

-# rich.tui
+# Textual

-Rich.tui is a TUI (Text User Interface) framework for Python using [Rich](https://github.com/willmcgugan/rich) as a renderer.
+Textual is a TUI (Text User Interface) framework for Python using [Rich](https://github.com/willmcgugan/rich) as a renderer.

 The end goal is to be able to rapidly create *rich* terminal applications that look as good as possible (within the restrictions imposed by a terminal emulator).